apacdev/mscs-storage-cluster/extensions/README.md

 powershell.exe .\InstallRolesAndFeatures.ps1 -VmRole domaincontroller -AdminName Admin -AdminPass P@ssw0rd -DomainName contoso.com -DomainNetBiosName CONTOSO -DomainServerIp 192.168.0.1
 ```

-# Struction of the Script
+# Structure of the Custom Script Extension
 ## Test-DcAvailability function:
 This function checks the availability of a domain controller by testing the network connection and Domain Name System (DNS) port.
 It takes a mandatory parameter $ServerIpAddress and performs the following tests:
 - Ping the domain controller using the Test-NetConnection cmdlet.